• Skip to primary navigation

 Turkish halva, also spelled halwa or halvah, is a traditional dessert in Turkey.
 It is served on occasions such as births, religious holidays like Ramadan, and funerals.

-Finally, there is another type of halva in Turkey: Tahini Halva (Tahin Helvasi), which is made from sesame seed paste, tahini.
-This version is always bought from stores as it a kind of candy and not easy to make at home.
-But you can bake this store-bought version to turn it into a new dessert which has a creamier texture and is served warm.
+Finally, the third type of halva in Turkey is Tahini Halva (Tahin Helvasi), which is made from sesame seed paste, tahini.
+This version is always bought from stores as it is a kind of candy and not easy to make at home.
+The most popular brand you can find online is Koska Tahini Helva.

 About The Ingredients